darkoverlordofdata/CMines/issues.md

 # Issues

+Porting GNUstep to Cappuccino does not go well.
+Much difference between the 2 frameworks.
+Other than that, Objective-J is just fine.
+But the framework needs documentation.
+My feeling is that it has changed to follow the Mac version of the framework, effectively creating vendor lock with Apple.
+Hardly a way to make cross-platform open source.

 ## CPTextField's are not displaying.
 I tried moving CPTextField to a separate view just to test it, and I find that the setBackgroundColr message does nothing, even after setting DrawsBackground to YES.